 Swem Library's guide to copyright provides useful information on the topic.

 Copyright to the First and Second Series of the William & Mary Quarterly is held by Earl Gregg Swem Library.
-Requests should be directed to Kim Sims, University Archivist, at firstname.lastname@example.org.
+Requests should be directed to Special Collections.
 Effective December 2011, the First and Second Series of the William & Mary Quarterly is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

-Name of collection, Special Collections, Swem Library, College of William and Mary.
+Name of collection, Special Collections, Swem Library, William & Mary.

 Personal Cameras and Scanners

 Please check with a Special Collections staff member before taking any photographs.
 Flatbed or hand-held scanners are not permitted.
-An application form, available during your visit in the reading room, must be signed before any photographs are taken.
 Certain restrictions apply:

 - All cameras must be hand-held.